August 29, 2021

 - Delegated decisions.
 Delegated decisions are smaller in scope than big bets and cross-cutting decisions made by individuals or teams.
 These decisions typically don’t require input from other departments, such as a sales director updating their team’s training schedule or the HR developing a new recruiting policy.

-According to BI-Survey researchers, senior management is the driving force behind big data analytics adoption.
-A recent survey revealed that in 61% of organizations with integrated big data initiatives, senior management was the driving force for organization-wide adoption.
+According to BI-Survey researchers, senior management is the driving force behind big data analytics adoption for improved decision making.
+A recent survey revealed that in 61% of organizations with integrated big data initiatives, senior management is responsible for organization-wide adoption.

 We’ve all seen situations where middle management attempts to spearhead digital transformation efforts within their own department.
-They might get the green light to adopt new technologies but face barriers when it comes to realizing their initiative’s full potential.
-When leadership makes big data a priority, change can happen on a holistic level.
-Silos come down, training becomes mandatory, and new processes gradually replace legacy workflows.
+They might get the green light to adopt new technologies but face barriers when it comes to realizing the full potential of their initiatives.
+When leadership makes big data a priority and empowers the entire team to use data for analytical decision making, holistic organizational and cultural change is possible.
+Silos come down, training becomes mandatory, and new data-driven processes gradually replace legacy workflows.

 Still, while the top brass must champion initiatives, Amazon’s SVP of HR makes an important point—technology is “everyone’s job.”
 As such, leaders must think critically about their approach to “cross-functional” and “delegated decisions” that require input from multiple players.
 We’re beginning to see AI fill in the talent gap, but it’s worth noting there’s a significant learning curve when it comes to using data analytics for effective decision-making.